Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/1-deploy-storage/README.md

 Azure Storage provides a low cost static website hosting alternative.
 However, these static websites do not have advanced routing capabilities.
 As such, [the React SPA in this tutorial](./SPA) does not have a router component.

-For React applications with routing support, yous can use [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) instead.
+For React applications with routing support, you can use [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) instead.
 See [Static Web App Deployment](../2-deploy-static/README.md) in the next section.

 ## Scenario